inforanaaliraza-code/Zroona-_Web_api_Admi/web/PATH_FIX_README.md

 - The scripts work by directly calling node with the full path to the binaries
 - This is a permanent fix that will work regardless of folder name

+---

+## New Requirements / Tasks

+1. Change Logo to another one the Horizontal one, maybe without the Color

+2. Add background color for the background

+3. Top Categories align it to the center Move one box down

+4. Change upcoming Events to Events of the Week

+5. Change the logo to Horizontal in the footer